 If you have a Discover IT card, you get your FICO score for free on your monthly statement.
 If you don’t have that credit card, don’t worry, as Credit Sesame is another option to get a free credit score.

 #4.
 Cell Phone: The days of being stuck to Verizon or AT&T are over.
 You now have many options for saving money on cell phones.
 You can go the prepaid route or you can go with a reseller.
 Many of these resellers lease bandwidth from the towers or from AT&T and Verizon.
-Be sure to check out all of the carriers and plan options here.
+I use Cricket.
+They use AT&T towers (and were recently bought by AT&T).
+For $35 a month, I get unlimited calls and texts and 4 GB of data.
+Before this I was spending close to $100 for less.
+If you sign up here, you’ll get a $25 credit on your first bill!

 #5.
 Books: Remember the library?
 Stop by and put your favorite book on reserve for free.
 Of course in today’s internet age, you don’t even need to go to the library.
 Visit PaperBackSwap and find your books there (small shipping fees apply) or go to Amazon and find your local library to borrow books for your Kindle.